Carbon Monoxide: How to Keep Your Crew Safe Around Generators

 Generators let your crew continue to work with tools that need electricity.
 This is handy when the job site doesn’t have power or has regular power outages.
 Portable generators can power hand tools such as spray guns, nail guns, air compressors, and circular saws.
 The machines can provide industrial lighting.
 They can also keep the job site warm so you can pour concrete.
 High-capacity units can even send power to heavy machinery.

 A portable generator takes in fuel and converts it into electricity.
 There are four parts to a generator.
-They include the engine, fuel source, generator power head, and power outlet.
+They include the engine, fuel source, generator powerhead, and power outlet.
 A generator operates with either liquid-or gas-powered fuel.
-Liquid comes in the form of diesel or gasoline.
+The liquid comes in the form of diesel or gasoline.
 Gas comes in propane or natural gas.
 The fuel provides power via the generator head.
 Then it creates a surge of electrons.
 Your crew can attach their tools to the generator to power them.

 However, your crew should remember that portable generators give off carbon monoxide.
 The Occupational Safety and Health Administration (OSHA) states that there are four main dangers when using a generator at a construction site.
 One involves carbon monoxide poisoning.
 To prevent this, workers must be cautious when working with one in a closed space.
 You must make sure there is plenty of ventilation available for all your crew members.